xpress-smoothies/website/README.md

 Code for the site!

+### Deployment

+Commit to `main` and netlify should deploy the code to prod automatically.

 ### Description

 This is a React.js/Next.js based landing page plug-n-play template, ideal for startups/companies/service providers wanting to showcase their vision in a single page sleek and modern landing page.